jadeallenx/darcy/README.md

 client used is [hackney][7].
 At some future point, it may be desirable to make the JSON library and/or HTTP client configurable.

+At this point in time, you'll still have to know quite a bit about how Dynamo does what it does.
+Sorry.
+This library was more about getting something working quickly than ironing out the finer nuances of library API design.

+That being said, I am definitely interested in making this library easier and more robust to use, so pull requests are definitely welcome.
+I ask that before you send any giant pull requests, open an issue first to discuss the proposal.

 Use
 ---
 This library uses maps.
 Maps in, maps out.
 If you don't like maps or your